 - Step 1: Create a diluted mixture of lukewarm water and a mild detergent.

-- Step 2: Close the blinds so they’re all going one direction.
+- Step 2: Close the blinds so they go one direction.

-- Step 3: Dampen a rag or microfiber cloth and run it over each slat.
+- Step 3: Run a damp rag or microfiber cloth over each slat.

-- Step 4: Repeat step 2 and 3 for the other side of the blind slats.
+- Step 4: Repeat 2 and 3 for the other side of the blind slats.

-- Step 4: Blot the areas dry with a clean rag.
+- Step 5: Blot areas dry with clean rag.

 How to Clean Your Faux Wood Blinds with Vinegar